Andkleven/form/docs/README.md

 3. Install [Git](https://git-scm.com/)
 4. [Create a GitHub user](https://github.com/join)
 5. Get access to the [repository](https://github.com/Andkleven/digital-coating-report-2.0) (will show 404 error if you do not have permission)
-6. TODO: GitHub login in VSCode/Computer?
-7. Open VSCode
+6. Open VSCode
-8. Clone the repository
+7. Clone the repository

    1. Press <kbd>F1</kbd>
    2. Type